What Your Straight Mom Didn't Tell You About Being A Lesbian: A Self-Help Guide for Lady Lovers

 Queer Blues: The Lesbian and Gay Guide to Overcoming Depression

-June 25th, 2001
+June 25th 2001

-ISBN 1572242442 (ISBN13: 9781572242449)
+ISBN1572242442 (ISBN13: 9781572242449)

 Queer Blues is the only guide to focus on the triggers of depression specific to the gay and lesbian community and to offer concrete strategies to overcome them.
 The authors explain the many forms of depression and explore its unique impact on lesbians and gay men.
 If you're a lesbian or a gay man struggling with depression, this book offers you real tools for real change.
 A self-test helps you determine your own level of depression and assess its impact on your life.
 With this information, go on to explore the reciprocal relationship between mood and self-esteem.
 Examine your core beliefs about self-worth and identify self-sabotaging habits that may make you vulnerable to both insecurity and depression.
 A final section provides tested, practical methods distilled from the authors' more than twenty-five years of clinical experience to help you build a plan to effectively manage your depression.

 Books on LGBT Self Help in the United States